otrack/cloud-computing-infrastructures/warmup/README.md

 **[Q]** Read the [Why containers?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers) section of the Kubernetes documentation to understand the motivation behind the use of containers.

 To operate a kubernetes cluster, we use the `kubectl` program.
-In room B313, this program is already installed.
-If you need to install it on your personal machine, please read the [following](https://kubernetes.io/docs/tasks/tools/install-kubectl) guide.
+To install this program, please read the [following](https://kubernetes.io/docs/tasks/tools/install-kubectl) guide.
+In case you do not have sudoer rights on the machine you are using, you may install `kubectl` under `~/.local/bin` (or any other appropriate directory).
+Then, add this directory to the `$PATH` variable by modifying appropriately `~/.bashrc`.

 **[Q]** Install the completion for the `kubectl` command, as explained [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion).